GenEQ Campus Action Tools

 - Responding to the Westboro Baptist Church

-Getting a lot of people involved in your cause will give you clout, provide you with more resources and allow you to put more direct pressure on decision makers.
+Getting a lot of people involved in your cause will give you leverage, provide you with more resources and allow you to put more direct pressure on decision makers.
 It’s of the most fundamental and rewarding aspects of a successful campaign.
-Working to secure equal rights for GLBTQ people appeals to all fair-minded Americans.
+Working to secure equal rights for LGBTQ people appeals to all fair-minded Americans.
 It can be beneficial when our issues are not seen as simply “gay” issues, but civil rights issues important to people from all walks of life.

 What is a coalition?

 A coalition is a group of individuals or organizations cooperating to develop and deploy effective strategies for accomplishing a mutual goal.

 As a member of the LGBTQ community on campus you are in the best position to evaluate potential supporters for your issue.
 No two situations are alike – there is no foolproof recipe for building working relationships with others.
 Don’t overlook obvious help, but at the same time, think creatively when researching potential allies.
 Most issues have several different angles – pitch your issue in the light that makes the most sense for the organizations you are trying to work with.

 Don’t ignore organizations and individuals merely because you disagree on other issues.
 A coalition is formed for one purpose.
 All other agreements or disagreements can and should take a back seat.